okh1/vigenere/docs/documentation.md

 #### Description

-This function represents the alphabet as a circular linked list (that is, the last letter, &#39;z&#39;, is linked to the first letter, &#39;a&#39;).
+This function represents the alphabet as a circular linked list (that is, the last letter, 'z', is linked to the first letter, 'a').
 This function implements the Vigenere cipher in this way: each character, if letter (stressed letters are converted to non stressed), is encoded following the corresponding letter in the keyword (if it is not a letter, it is copied untouched in the output).
 The encoding phase is delegated to the function codificaCarattere(char, char).

 #### Example

-        char\* text2 = &quot;ATTACKATDAWN&quot;; char\* key2 = &quot;LEMON&quot;;
+        char* text2 = "ATTACKATDAWN"; char* key2 = "LEMON";

-        Codifica(fmemopen(text2, strlen(text2), &quot;r&quot;), stdout, key2); //LXFOPVEFRNHR
+        Codifica(fmemopen(text2, strlen(text2), "r"), stdout, key2); //LXFOPVEFRNHR

 ## Function **codificaCarattere(char, char)**